It’s often said that requirements are about what and design is about how. There are two problems with this simplistic demarcation.

 Either approach would have met the customer’s need.
 And that’s the bottom line in software development.

-If you’re interested in requirements and business analysis, Process Impact provides numerous useful publications and other resources.
+This article is adapted from More About Software Requirements by Karl Wiegers.
+If you’re interested in requirements, business analysis, software quality, project management, or consulting, Process Impact provides numerous useful publications and other resources.